AlessandroSaviolo/AlessandroSaviolo.github.io/index.md

 layout: default
 ---

 Hi!
 Thank you for reaching my blog.
-I am a Software Engineer interested in research related challenges in the computational field such as machine learning, computer vision and robotics.
+I am a Software Engineer interested in research-related challenges in the computational field such as machine learning, computer vision and robotics.

 <!--Text can be **bold**, _italic_, or ~~strikethrough~~.-->
 <!--There should be whitespace between paragraphs.-->
 <!--There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.-->

-# Pubblications
+# Publications

 ### AutoTune: Metropolis-Hastings Sampling for Automatic Controller Tuning

 [Paper](https://github.com/AlessandroSaviolo)
 [Code](https://github.com/AlessandroSaviolo)

+Under review for RA-L IROS 2021

-# Projects
+# Selected Projects

+# Education

+MSc in Computer Engineering, University of Padova, 2020.
+BSc in Computer Engineering, University of Padova, 2018.

 # Curriculum Vitae